 Thank you for my quilt and my little house and my little car and my little cats and my very beautiful little life.

 Thank you for my job and my ability to spot other people’s typos and write a bit of code and for the friends I have made at work.

 Thank you for the friends who stayed when nearly everyone walked away.
 And for my family who never understood but loved me anyway.

-Thank you for that 80s party girl and that postulant and all the women I have been, and also for that little girl who grew up loving books because she gave me something to hang onto when it all fell apart.
+Thank you for that ’80s party girl and that postulant and all the women I have been.
+But especially for that little girl who grew up loving books because she gave me something to hang onto when it all fell apart.

 Thank you because I’m still alive.

 Thank you because I can still love someone and pray for them until it feels like my heart is bleeding.